 GDYO Music Director

-Richard Giangiulio, Music Director and Conductor of the Greater Dallas Youth Orchestra, is now in his thirty-third season with the GDYO.
+Richard Giangiulio, Music Director and Conductor of the Greater Dallas Youth Orchestra, is now in his thirty-fifth season with the GDYO.
 He began conducting GDYO in 1980.

 Mr. Giangiulio holds music degrees from the Curtis Institute of Music, the Juilliard School of Music and the Paris Conservatory where he studied under Maurice Andre while on a Fulbright grant, and was awarded the first prize.
 In 1967, Mr. Giangiulio was a First Medal winner in the Geneva International Trumpet Competition.
 He has appeared as soloist with the Philadelphia Orchestra, the Dallas Symphony, the Knoxville Symphony, and at summer festivals in Ansbach, Germany; Lucerne, Switzerland; and Lieksa, Finland.
 He served as Principal and Co-Principal trumpet of the Dallas Symphony Orchestra for thirty- two years.
 From 1977-1982 Mr. Giangiulio was the assistant conductor for educational concerts with the Dallas Symphony, developing and conducting multi-age youth and park concerts.

-Mr. Giangiulio is also the Music Director and Conductor of the Allen Philharmonic.
-He was Music Director of the New Philharmonic Orchestra of Irving for eleven years before moving to the Allen Philharmonic.
+Mr. Giangiulio was Music Director of the New Philharmonic Orchestra of Irving as well as the Allen Philharmonic.
 He has recorded seven albums with Crystal Records.
 He is the owner of the Trumcor mute company.
 Mr. Giangiulio has four children, 3 have been members of the Greater Dallas Youth Orchestra.

 GDYO Sectional Coaches: